 For the batteries, we used two deep-cycle group 31 batteries from Pepboys that seem to always be on sale for around $50 each.
 They are regular lead-acid batteries that could potentially release harmful gasses so they need to be in a sealed compartment.
 We created the sealed compartment using 3/4” plywood and high-density foam weatherstrip between the lid and the box, then used a ¾” hose vented to the outside right below the taillight.

-We used LED lighting all throughout because they are really efficient and don’t get hot like regular lights do.
-For when we need bright lights we installed five really efficient and bright LED puck lights on the ceiling and for when we want mood lighting we hung dimmable LED string lights all around the van.
+We used LED lighting all throughout because they are really efficient and don’t get hot as regular lights do.
+For when we need bright lights we installed five really efficient and bright LED puck lights on the ceiling and when we want mood lighting we hung dimmable LED string lights all around the van.
 We used the 6th puck light under the bed in the rear storage compartment.

 We also decided to add a solar panel on the roof of the van to help keep the batteries maintained on sunny days when we don’t do a lot of driving.
 Adding a solar panel is extremely easy and just needs two more components: a 12V solar panel and a $20 solar charge controller.
-We found a used 145-watt solar panel for practically nothing on Craigslist and installed it on the roof, then drilled a small hole on the roof to run the two wires in and sealed it with a self-leveling sealant made especially for RV and van roofs.
+We found a used 145-watt solar panel for practically nothing on Craigslist and installed it on the roof, then drilled a small hole in the roof to run the two wires in and sealed it with a self-leveling sealant made especially for RV and van roofs.

 Before building up the interior of the Promaster van we wanted to install insulation to keep the van cooler in hot temperatures and warmer in cold temperatures.

 Out of all the insulation types, we decided R-max polyiso rigid foam insulation board from Home Depot would be the best fit for our van conversion because: